ashshetty90/etl-hourly-app/README.md

 2. Airflow Sensors can be used to trigger the job everytime that data is available on S3

+3. Use Spark for processing and store the results on S3 and build Hive/Athena tables thus de-coupling the storage from the compute.

-3. SQS/Kafka could also have been used as an alternative
+4. SQS/Kafka could also have been used as an alternative